 Residential development review involves the analysis of development applications to ensure compliance with the Town's visioning and implementing documents mentioned above.

 - Administrative Review: This level of review is for minor projects which are expected to have little to no visual impact.
-Typical projects include fences and railings and minor changes to architecture and landscaping.
+Typical projects include minor Additions, Landscaping, Fences and tree removal's related to development.

-- Architecture and Design Review Board (ADRB) Review: This level of review is for larger projects such as new houses, replacement of houses, large additions and subdivisions.
+- Architecture and Design Review Board (ADRB) Review: This level of review is for larger projects such as new homes with landscaping, substantial additions, subdivisions, and tennis courts.

-- Accessory Dwelling Unit (ADU) Review: Due to changes in state law in 2019, ADUs are subject to different standards and review processes than those listed above.
+- Accessory Dwelling Unit (ADU) Review: Due to changes in state law in 2019, ADUs are subject to different standards than Administrative and ADRB reviews.